 Furthermore, keeping an eye on the humidity levels will go a long way in keeping your pet comfortable, even during a power outage or harsh winter months.

-If the power outage persists for more than a few hours, limiting your dragon’s food intake is also a good idea.
+If the power outage persists for more than a few hours, limiting your dragon’s

 Feeding during such situations can lead to digestive problems and should be avoided.